 Root cause on Netflix is a show that has put the jigsaw puzzle pieces together in the wrong way

 I finally watched the Netflix show Root Cause.
 It’s an anti-root canal documentary and I’m a dentist whose done my fair share of root canal therapy (RCT) in my career.
 I’ve also studied naturopathy, homeopathy and have a degree in Chinese Medicine.
-This show refers to all these alternative treatments.
+This show refers to all these alternative therapies.

 What I liked about this show was the emphasis it made of the links between mouth health and total body health, the oral-systemic or mouth-body connections.
 If this show has any positive impact I hope it encourages people to take better care of the their teeth and mouths because it can affect general health.
 Contrary to the show commentary dentists DO attempt to educate patients about this important concept.